Max Olding and Pamela Page: Max Olding

 Maxwell Charles Olding was born on 4 July 1929.
 He grew up in Launceston, Tasmania, where as a pianist he often competed against Australian composer Peter Sculthorpe, who later joked that he turned his focus to composition because he could never beat Olding in piano competitions.
 In 1950, at age 21, he was appointed an Australian Music Examinations Board (AMEB) Examiner.
 He won the Commonwealth final of the 1952 ABC's Concerto Competition.

 He began his tertiary teaching career at the University of Melbourne Conservatorium.
 He was an adjudicator at the 1952 City of Sydney Eisteddfod and has since adjudicated at most of Australia's major music competitions, has chaired many of them and has acted as external examiner for higher degrees at the Universities of Melbourne, Western Australia, Tasmania, Queensland, Southern Queensland and Queensland University of Technology (QUT).
 Olding adjudicated at the 2010 National Young Performers Awards in Invercargill, New Zealand.

 In 1952 he was a state finalist in the ABC Concerto and Vocal Competition.

 He was a patron of the Music Teachers Association of Queensland, the Piano Tuners and Technicians Guild and was a Fellow of the Queensland Conservatorium.
 He gave many master classes and seminars nationally and internationally.

 He was deputy chair and principal examiner (Instrumental) for the Australian Music Examinations Board (AMEB) in Queensland.
 In later years he also worked extensively in Southeast Asia and New Zealand for the board in examining and promotional activities.

 Max Olding held positions as president of the Queensland Symphony Orchestra Society and deputy chair of the Brisbane Institute of Art.
-He was patron of the Queensland Piano Tuners and Technicians Guild, and was a Life Member of the Accompanists Guild of Queensland, Inc.
+He was patron of the Queensland Piano Tuners and Technicians Guild, and was a Life Member of the Accompanists Guild of Queensland.

-Olding was a Churchill Fellow, awarded in 1970 "To investigate new methods and techniques relating to pianoforte teaching and instruction at advanced and tertiary levels - Japan, Russia, Hungary, France, UK, USA".
+Olding was a Churchill Fellow, awarded in 1970 "To investigate new methods and techniques relating to pianoforte teaching and instruction at advanced and tertiary levels – Japan, Russia, Hungary, France, UK, USA".

 Olding recorded chamber music including cello and piano works by Australian composer Dulcie Holland, on the CD, Study in Green: Music of Australian Composers; Mozart, Beethoven and Brahms with violinist Dene Olding on Great Violin Sonatas; and several pieces with Dene Olding on the compilation album, The Essential Violin.

 Max Olding recorded solo piano examination repertoire for the AMEB.

 He was also involved in conducting symphonic, choral, operatic and theatre works as well as teaching, administration and as organist and choirmaster.

 In 2011, Olding (along with Page) received a Doctor of Music honoris causa from the University of Queensland, where he had taught piano for many years.
 He also held senior teaching and administrative positions at the Queensland Conservatorium Griffith University (deputy director and principal lecturer in piano); QUT (acting head and senior lecturer); and City University of New York (visiting professor).

 He died on 17 November 2021, aged 92.